 - Expertise.
-By selecting outside resources, you’re ensuring they’re experts in their fields.
+By selecting outside resources, you’re ensuring that they are experts in their fields.
 They live, breathe, and improve the skills of their trade every single day.
 And the variety of their experience works to your advantage.
 Win-win-win.

 - Liability.
 By employing in-house repair staff, the responsibility is 100% on you in the event of an accident.
 But with your provider’s insurance kicking in, the liability is instead shared across both institutions.
 Or, in the best case, is the sole responsibility of the company you hired.
 Your contract should detail liability responsibility and coverage limits.

 When a Contract Trumps Ad-Hoc Repairs

 While industrial maintenance contracts may not be right for everyone, it’s easy to argue that it’s right for the majority.

 The reason?
 Peace of mind.

 Unless your building is brand new and covered by an extended builder’s warranty, things are going to go wrong.
 Wires will short, pipes will leak, and holes in walls will need patching.
 That’s just the reality of commercial real estate.

 Without facility maintenance contracts, you’re stuck hiring someone every time something goes awry.
 You’ll likely need to place several calls to find someone with availability, as well as obtain bids.
 The process is onerous and exhausting.
 So why bother?